 It depends.
 Unless lyme disease, or a similar intracellular pathogen (germ) is confirmed to be positive, it is very difficult to find a drug that is active against the multiple infections present.
 Further, it is better to actively involve and stimulate the immune system to clear the infection, so this ability to clear the infection lessons chances of recurrence.
 If just antibiotics are used, or antivirals, then on stopping the medicine, there is a chance of recurrence if exposure reoccurs, or if latent infection becomes more active.
 Finally, drug therapy does not address the hyperacidity of the tissues.

 Ideally, a combination of longer term antibiotics with ozone and IV nutrient therapy would be ideal.

 What does a course of therapy entail?

 In most cases of chronic fatigue syndrome, the short course of IV nutrient and ozone treatments involves two to three treatments a week for 4-5 weeks.
-Most patients feel an aggravation of fatigue or pain after the first couple of treatments, and then begin to improve.
-After the initial course of treatment, when pain and energy has improved, a follow up lab panel and treatment is given in 4 weeks.
+Follow up lab panel and treatment is given in 4 weeks.